 Have you ever been stuck in a unproductive and unfulfilling relationship, but you kept at it because you were too lazy to kill it?

-My break-up with coffee
+Breaking up with coffee

 That’s how I felt about my hot-and-cold love affair with coffee.
 I adore its taste—to me, there’s nothing quite like a creamy glass of cold brew on the rocks—but I can no longer ignore the fact that I get really jittery whenever I drink coffee.
 It’s been like this for years, but I just ignored it.
 (This is not unlike how I used to dismiss all my pre-Paleo joint pain and GI distress as “normal.”)
 The final nail in the coffin was hammered in when I checked my 23andme DNA results recently, and saw that I have a genetic variation in the enzyme that metabolizes caffeine—one which results in the stimulant sticking around longer in my system than in most other people’s.